 Eyelid lift (blepharoplasty) is a safe, effective procedure performed to restore a more youthful appearance and less fatigued look while maintaining or improving visual function.
 Blepharoplasty is one of the most common facial rejuvenation procedures performed.
 It generally involves the removal of excess skin and fat around the eyelids.
 In today’s competitive corporate workplace more women and men are increasingly seeking eyelid surgery to restore a younger look that more typifies their energy level.

-When patients come to see Dr. Lopez seeking facial plastic surgery, it’s not uncommon for them to focus on a single aspect of their appearance rather than the overall picture.
+When patients come to see Dr. Lopez and Dr. Perro seeking facial plastic surgery, it’s not uncommon for them to focus on a single aspect of their appearance rather than the overall picture.
 Blepharoplasty alone is not always the answer to redundant skin about the eyes.
 Premature aging and dropping of the brow can cause a tired, angry look with frown lines and sagging skin.
-It is not uncommon for patients who come to Dr. Lopez for evaluation of the eyelid area to simultaneously discuss an browlift.
+It is not uncommon for patients who come to Dr. Lopez or Dr. Perro for evaluation of the eyelid area to simultaneously discuss an browlift.

-As Dr. Lopez is a board certified facial plastic surgeon, trained to perform plastic surgery exclusively on faces and necks, he knows that his responsibility is to evaluate not only the areas of concern but also the motivation behind the requests.
+As Dr. Lopez and Dr. Perro are board certified facial plastic surgeons, trained to perform plastic surgery exclusively on faces and necks, they know that their responsibility is to evaluate not only the areas of concern but also the motivation behind the requests.
 Some patients that are not ready for cosmetic surgery are better served with conservative measures, such as Botox for treatment of fine lines and fillers for deeper wrinkles.
 Patients who educate themselves about facial rejuvenation know when and if the time is right to proceed.